joehunterdev/react-complete-guide/readme.md

       2. `npm run dev`
     - Aside from index you can just create files in the pages directory
     - You can *omit* `import react js`

   #### Adding Nested Paths & Pages (Nested Routes)
+    - We can levarage subfolders and indexes *path segments*
+    - urls should reflect your folder structure

   #### Creating Dynamic Pages (with Parameters)
+    - Hardcoding identifier is not ideal better to make dynamic
+    - Square `[newsId].js` infront of filename tells next this is a dynamic page

   #### Extracting Dynamic Parameter Values
+    - Can use wrappers or imports
+      - `import {useRouter} from 'next/router'`
+      - `console.log(router.query.newsId);`